5 Mistakes to Avoid When Selling Your Small Business

 Within a couple of weeks, I had created such hype that I had three different buyers working on buying the business at the same time.

-Retail is a tough business — much tougher than people realize.
+Retail is a tough business – much tougher than people realize.
 And honestly, the number one reason someone is selling a retail store is that it is failing, not because it is successful.
 The more planning you put into your sale, the better the price you will be able to obtain.
-Keep in mind that they prospective buyer will be very suspect of your reason for selling Have your plan and strategy in place and this will eliminate any fears.
-Just like you started your business with a strong, sell it with a strong plan as well.
+Keep in mind that the prospective buyer will be very suspect of your reason for selling.
+Have your plan and strategy in place to eliminate any fears.
+Just like you started your business with a strong plan, sell it with a strong plan as well.

 On the other hand, a business that does not generate profits may do well with a going-out-of-business sale.
 This type of sale can generate instant cash flow and quick turnover.
 Too many business owners that have not turned a profit, or have cash flow problems, miss this wonderful opportunity.
 Some reasons they miss out is due to lost energy and/or motivation or because they may not want to admit defeat or failure.
 Remember it is business — don’t worry about taking it personally.
 Look for the most valuable opportunities for your business.

 Another mistake is to price the business too low.
 Often business owners will price their business low because they are burned out, suffer from an illness or did not get good advice.
 Do your homework first.
 Listen to brokers and consultants.
 Do research about other business sales before jumping in with both feet.

 Mistake 5: Selling to the Wrong Person